C and O Employees' Hospital Association

 Immunosuppressive drugs (anti-rejection drugs) are covered.
 However, they are not available through your prescription drug program because Medicare will pay for these drugs.
 They should be purchased through a provider who will file the expense with Medicare and file the deductible and/or coinsurance with COEHA.

 These are items serving to protect, restore or improve function.
 COEHA covers certain orthotic devices such as braces and supports.
-Repair, replacement or maintenance of such item is not covered.
+Repair, replacement or maintenance of such itemsis not covered.
 Only one of each article is covered.

-We are contracted with the Federal Government to provide our members with an enhanced Medicare Part D Prescription Drug Plan.
-Please refer to our Handbook entitled, Evidence of Coverage for COEHA Medicare Part D Prescription Drug Plan.
+COEHA is contracted with the Federal Government to provide our members with an enhanced Medicare Part D Prescription Drug Plan.
+For information and details regarding the prescription drug benefit, please refer to the handbook entitled, Evidence of Coverage for COEHA Medicare Part D Prescription Drug Plan.

 Prosthetic devices also include items used to replace an internal body part or function such as ostomy supplies and parenteral/enteral nutrition therapy.
-(We do cover the balance after Medicare on ostomy supplies; however, parenteral/enteral nutrition therapy is not covered.)
+COEHA does cover the balance after Medicare on ostomy supplies; however, parenteral/enteral nutrition therapy is not covered.

-COEHA provides coverage, in the case of a member who is receiving benefits in connection with a mastectomy and who elects breast reconstruction in connection with such mastectomy, (i) all stages of reconstruction of the breast on which the mastectomy has been performed; (ii) surgery and reconstruction of the other breast to produce a symmetrical appearance; and (iii) prostheses and physical complications of mastectomy, including lymphedemas in a manner determined in consultation with the attending physician and the patient.
+In accordance with the Women’s Health and Cancer Rights Act of 1998 (WHCRA), COEHA provides coverage, in the case of a member who is receiving benefits in connection with a mastectomy and who elects breast reconstruction in connection with such mastectomy, (i) all stages of reconstruction of the breast on which the mastectomy has been performed; (ii) surgery and reconstruction of the other breast to produce a symmetrical appearance; and (iii) prostheses and physical complications of mastectomy, including lymphedemas in a manner determined in consultation with the attending physician and the patient.
 Such coverage is subject to annual deductibles and coinsurance provisions as may be deemed appropriate and as are consistent with those established for other benefits under the Plan.
+Plan limits, deductibles, copayments, and coinsurance apply to these benefits.
+For more information on WHCRA benefits, contact the COEHA Office.

 Medicare covers semi-private rooms, meals, skilled nursing and rehabilitative services, and other services and supplies that are medically necessary after a three-day minimum medically-necessary inpatient hospital stay for a related illness or injury.
 An inpatient hospital stay begins the day you are formally admitted with a doctor’s order and does not include the day you are discharged.
 To qualify for care in a skilled nursing facility, your doctor must certify that you need daily skilled care like intravenous injections or physical therapy.
 Medicare does not cover long-term care or custodial care.